LTTLabsOSS/markbench-tests/returnal/README.md

 # Returnal
-Starts the game, opens the in-game menu and navigates to the options menu to start the in-game benchmark.
+Starts the game, opens the in-game menu and navigates to the options menu to start the in-game benchmarking tool.

 ## Prerequisites